 The worse your peers, the better you’ll look.

-Not sure if things have changed much in the past 6-7 years, but I doubt it.
+Not sure if things have changed much in the past 7-8 years in corporate America, but I doubt it.

 Just some food for thought…